Docker Compose

 - BETTER_AUTH_SECRET=secret

-- APP_DOMAIN=http://localhost:3000
+- APP_DOMAIN=status.example.com

-- MONITOR_URL=http://localhost:8080
+- MONITOR_URL=http://monitor:8080

-- ENABLE_EMAIL=
+- ENABLE_EMAIL=false

 - SMTP_HOST=